Boston West Academy – the journey…

 Our passion and determination to promote outdoor learning has never faltered – its impact on children’s learning and behaviours cannot be underestimated.
 Activities beyond the classroom, across the whole curriculum, are now embedded in routine weekly practice and enjoyed by and influence every child in the school.

-Seven Eco Schools Green Flags and three successful Ofsted inspections on from the start of our journey, the hearts and minds of children and the wider school community have been transformed – standards are high, pupils attitudes and behaviour outstanding (Ofsted 2008 and 2012), parents supportive and the school oversubscribed.
+Seven Eco Schools Green Flags and three successful Ofsted inspections on from the start of our journey, the hearts and minds of children and the wider school community have been transformed – standards are high, pupils attitudes and behaviour outstanding (Ofsted), parents supportive and the school oversubscribed.

 In response to population growth in the locality and the continuing high level of demand for places, the school itself has been refurbished and expanded, increasing capacity from 280 to 420 children.